librato/watchconf/README.md

 # Operational Concerns

-Upon initial instantiatation of an adapter, if there are errors parsing a configuration or if the resource is non-existant, the ```Optional<T> get()``` method of ```DynamicConfig``` will return a ```Optional.absent()```.
+Upon initial instantiatation of an adapter, if there are errors parsing a configuration or if the resource is non-existent, the ```Optional<T> get()``` method of ```DynamicConfig``` will return a ```Optional.absent()```.
 If during operation configuration changes are made and errors are encountered, parsing the updated configuration a log message will be written ```log.error("unable to parse config", ex);``` and any ChangeListeners will be notified, but the previous configuration will still be returned in calls to ```Optional<T> get()```.
 This is by design as we wish to avoid impacting a running service due to a configuration change error.

 ## F.A.Q.

-* What happens if I push a bad configuation that causes an error during parse?
+* What happens if I push a bad configuration that causes an error during parse?
 Will it break my service?

   No, If you push a bad configuration (unparsable) you will most likely see jackson parsing exceptions but your service will continue to run using the last known good configuration.